ncihtan/htan_missing_manual/overview/introduction.md

 Complete information regarding HTAN is available at: https://humantumoratlas.org/.

 You can explore all open access data within the HTAN Data Portal at: https://humantumoratlas.org/explore.

-The current status of data uploads (refreshed every 4 hours) is available on the [HTAN Dashboard](http://htan-hdash.s3-website-us-east-1.amazonaws.com/).
 !!!